 To find out what your potential customers look like, we recommend creating the so-called marketing (or buyer) persona.
 This is a representation of your ideal customer based on your suggestions and the data you collected about your existing clients.

 Actually, there are 3 ways to create a marketing persona.

 The first one is doing a survey of your real customers.
 You need to prepare a list of questions for your buyers, place it in your blog or email series, and ask your customers to answer them.

-Explain it to your subscribers that this information will help you make your eCommerce store better and more relevant to their needs.
-As a rule, most people are ready to help others, so feel free to ask them for a feedback.
+Explain to your subscribers that this information will help you make your ecommerce store better and more relevant to their needs.
+As a rule, most people are ready to help others, so feel free to ask them for feedback.